India–Venezuela relations: History

 The Ambassador of Venezuela to India, Mrs Milena Santana meets Minister of State for Petroleoum and Natural Gas, Shri Dharmendrea Pradhan in the city of New Delhi.

 Diplomatic relations between India and Venezuela were established on 1 October 1959.
 India maintains an embassy in Caracas, while Venezuela maintains an embassy in New Delhi.

 There have been several visits by heads of state and government, and other high-level officials between the countries.
 President Hugo Chávez visited New Delhi on 4–7 March 2005.
 Chávez met with Indian President APJ Abdul Kalam and Prime Minister Manmohan Singh.
 The two countries signed six agreements including one to establish a Joint Commission to promote bilateral relations and another on cooperation in the hydrocarbon sector.
 Foreign Minister Nicolás Maduro visited India to attend the First Meeting of the India-CELAC Troika Foreign Ministers meeting in New Delhi on 7 August 2012.

 The Election Commission of India (ECI) and the National Electoral Council (CNE) of Venezuela signed an MoU during a visit by Indian Election Commissioner V S Sampath to Caracas in 2012.
 Minister of State for Corporate Affairs visited Venezuela to attend the state funeral of President Chavez in March 2013.
 The President and Prime Minister of India expressed condolences on the death of Chávez.
 The Rajya Sabha, the upper house of Parliament, observed a minute's silence to mark his death.
 Ambassador Smita Purushottam represented India at the swearing-in ceremony of Chávez's successor Nicolás Maduro on 19 April 2013.
+During a visit from June 3–6, 2026, Venezuela’s Acting President Delcy Rodríguez met with Indian Prime Minister Narendra Modi in New Delhi to rebuild bilateral ties and expand energy, mining, and economic cooperation.

 Citizens of Venezuela are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.